 When a trailer is hitched up properly to a tow vehicle with a load equalizing hitch, approximately 1/3 of the trailer's tongue weight will be on the trailer's axles and 2/3 will be transferred to the tow vehicle, 1/3 of this weight transfer will be carried by the front wheels and 1/3 by the rear wheels of the tow vehicle (See diagram), Thus, the tire load of each wheel on the tow vehicle will be increased by 1/6 of the trailer's tongue weight.
 The tire air pressure of the tow vehicle should be increased to compensate for this additional weight.
-Refer to the vehicle's owner owner manual for this information.

 WARNING: The tongue weight should he approximately 10% to 14% of the trailer's total weight.
 Under no condition should it exceed the hitch rating.
 Your hitch installer should provide your hitch rating information to you.

 Sway Control Device